cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson_4_notes.md

 - A logical sequence of steps for accomplishing a task
   - Closely linked to data structures
-  - Series of steps to structure data to produce the required output
+  - Series of steps to structure data and produce the required output
 - Stay abstract and high-level
   - Avoid implementation details
   - Don’t worry about efficiency for now